 Q. What safety equipment do I need?

 A. This is classed as racing, not just a track day.
-You will need a two layer fireproof race suit (or a single-layer fireproof suit along with fireproof underwear) and an approved helmet .
+You will need a two layer fireproof race suit, fire proof underwear and an approved helmet as per MSNZ requirements .
 Your car will require a fire extinguisher with two metal straps secured as per motorsport regulations (as listed in the MSNZ Motorsport Manual Schedule A), a battery secured with a strap and positive terminal covered (electrical tape ok)

 Q. I understand that all cars need to be ‘standard’ but does that also include a full and complete interior?